PBC48/ECE-3400-Fall-2018/docs/Milestone2.md

 The IR sensing occurs every 800 ms, which can be adjusted later based on computation needs.
 Every 800 ms, we switch the state to IR_DECT and run the FFT with a processing algorithm.
 Currently, we only do averages of N FFT cycles but may consider moving averages.

 ## Conclusion
+We have now made further progress toward our robot being able to successfully navigate the final competition maze.
+In the future we intend to add a third short-range IR sensor to the right side of the robot to allow it to detect walls on all side for the purpose of mapping the maze.
+In addition, we would like to implement a more robust turning algorithm that does not rely on hard-coded delays.